JRWynneIII/MatrixMagic/README.md

 A scalable, CUDA accelerated set of linear algebra functions

 This library is designed to make working with matricies and vectors simpler for the programmer.
-Simply `#include` the `matrixMagic.h` header file and it will provide you with access to the `Matrix` class and various other functions.
+Simply `#include` the `matrixMagic.h` header file and use `-L ./lib` and `-lMatrixMagic` and they will provide you with access to the `Matrix` class and various other functions.

 So far, this provides the user with:
 * The `Matrix` object.
 You use this for both matricies and vectors, just specify which dimension is of size 1 with `.setMatrix`